 Is Turkey in Europe?

-Turkey is located at the turning point of the Balkans, Caucasus, Middle East, and Eastern Mediterranean.
-It is among the bigger countries of the region in terms of area and population, and its land area is greater than that of any European state.
 Approximately all of the country is in Asia, including the oblong peninsula of Asia Minor also referred to as Anatolia in the east, part of a mountainous region often known as the Armenian Highland.
-The rest of the Turkish lead lies in the intense southeastern part of Europe, a small remnant of an empire that once extended over much of the Balkans.
+The rest of the Turkish lead lies in the intense southeastern part of Europe, a small remnant of an empire that once extended over much of the Balkans.1

-Turkey is a country that is in the middle of Europe and Asia.
-Turkey is home to pixie smokestack and hot air balloons, Roman history, and kebabs, a world wonder.
-Empires later empires rose and fall on these lands and to see Turkey as a whole, you will have to go further than just Istanbul.
+Turkey is a country that is in the center of Europe and Asia.
+Turkey is home to pixie smokestack and hot air balloons, Roman history, and kebabs, a world wonder indeed.
+Empires after empires rose and fall on these lands, and to see Turkey as a whole, you will have to go further than just Istanbul.

-Turkey has conventionally been both, but at present is more Middle Eastern than European.
-Geographically, Europe is similar to Asia.
-Asia, Antarctica, the Americas, and Oceania are all uncompromising by geography.
-Whoever came up with the thought of Europe desired to recognize Europe from the rest of Asia.
-But this is only as fair as differentiate the Middle East, Central Asia, East Asia, or South Asia as separate, but still parts of Asia.
+Turkey has traditionally been both, though it has a stronger Middle Eastern than European character to it.
+Europe is similar to Asia in terms of geography.
+Geographically; Asia, Antarctica, the Americas, and Oceania are all uncompromising.
+Whoever concocted the concept of Europe wished to distinguish Europe from the rest of Asia.
+However, distinguishing the Middle East, Central Asia, East Asia, and South Asia as distinct yet still portions of Asia is only fair.

 Western Russia has a similar culture as Eastern Europe, so Western Russia should be deemed part of Europe.
 As for Turkey, it has historically been split between Europe and the Middle East.
-When Alexander conquered Iran, his Hellenistic impact resulted in Turkey and Iran being importantly more European in culture.
+When Alexander conquered Iran, his Hellenistic impact resulted in Turkey and Iran being importantly more European in terms of culture.
 But some empires of Iran made an effort to revert from the Hellenistic influence back to native culture.
 Turkey was included in this, but Istanbul was a long part of Greek/Eastern European culture.

 Why is Turkey called European when most of Turkey is in Asia?